gamma-opt/DecisionProgramming.jl/docs/src/examples/contingent-portfolio-programming.md

 ## Analyzing results

 The optimal decision strategy and the utility distribution are printed.
-The strategy is to make 6-9 patents (state 3 in node 1) and 5-10 applications if the competitiveness is low, 10-15 otherwise.
-The expected utility for this strategy is 0.41.
+The strategy is to make 6-9 patents (state 3 in node 1) and 10-15 applications.
+The expected utility for this strategy is 1.71.

 ```julia
 Z = DecisionStrategy(z)